mathmaster13/wakalito-android/README.md

 the text around the cursor.
 This should not happen, but if it does, let me know.

 ## Unimplemented Features
-- The app itself, which allows you to see a chart of all radical sequences allowed.
+- The app itself is almost finished but not just yet.
 - App icons are intentionally not added until the app is done.

 ## Credits